jamespeapen/journals/src/neuroscience/neurodegeneration/ad/big_data_analysis_of_genes_associated_with_neuropsychiatric_disorders_in_an_AD_animal_model.md

+---
-April 21, 2021
+date: April 21, 2021
+---

-# Big Data Analysis of Genes Associated With Neuropsychiatric Disorders in an Alzheimer’s Disease Animal Model
+# Big Data Analysis of Genes Associated With Neuropsychiatric Disorders in an Alzheimer’s Disease Animal Model {.unnumbered}

 [Frontiers in Neuroscience](https://doi.org/10.3389/fnins.2018.00407)